-The Strongest COB LED Grow Lights For Indoor Plant Growing
+The Strongest COB LED Grow Lights For Indoor Growing (2020)

 I’ve been thinking about COB LED lights lately and realized that all LED grow lights should be COB design.

 COB LED grow lights are better than regular LED grow lights because they emit stronger light intensity, which will result in a higher yield from your plants compared to a low wattage SMD LED grow light.

 Optic LED is a popular COB Grow light brand that’s known for their quality lights.
 The company offers a full product line of COB LEDs and accessories.
 The Optic 6 Gen 4 is a mid range 570 watt model with an impressive coverage area and PPFD readings.